AdobeDocs/commerce-operations.en/help/configuration/bootstrap/initialization.md

 >[!INFO]
 >
 >The entry point for static view files is not used in [production mode](application-modes.md#production-mode) to avoid potential exploits on the server.
-In production mode, the Magento application expects that all necessary resources exist in the `<your Magento install dir>/pub/static` directory.
+In production mode, the Commerce application expects that all necessary resources exist in the `<your Commerce install dir>/pub/static` directory.

 In default or developer mode, a request for a non-existent static resource is redirected to the static entry point according to the rewrite rules specified by the appropriate `.htaccess`.
-When the request is redirected to the entry point, the Magento application parses the requested URL based on retrieved parameters and finds the requested resource.
+When the request is redirected to the entry point, the Commerce application parses the requested URL based on retrieved parameters and finds the requested resource.

 - In [developer](application-modes.md#developer-mode) mode, the content of the file is returned so that every time the resource is requested, the returned content is up to date.
 - In [default](application-modes.md#default-mode) mode, the retrieved resource is published so it is accessible by the previously requested URL.